darwinbatres/react-boileplate/README.md

 ## Deployment

-1. Before deployment/build, make sure to provide the right path for the backend to be used
+1. Before deployment/build, make sure to provide the right path for the backend to be used as part of the `.env.example` file